GlobalFishingWatch/pipe-voyages-exercise/README.md

 cheaper.

 1. Send a list of questions you think need to be answered in order to design the best solution.
-2. Even though you may not have the complete context, write a max 400 word description of what solution you would implement and why.
+2. Even though you may not have the complete context, write a max 400 words description of what solution you would implement and why.
-3. (optional) Submit a high-level diagram of your solution or reference material pointing/supporting the solution you mention in the point above.
+3. (optional) Submit a high-level diagram of your solution, code, or any reference material supporting the solution you mentioned above.

 ## Constraints